-In August 2016, I flew over the ocean from Reykjavik to Amsterdam.
+In August 2016, I flew over the ocean from Iceland to Amsterdam.
 It was an exceptional clear day.
 I looked out the window at one point and saw a group of islands far below.
-The water was beating against the rough cliffs.
-I stared at it for as long as possible.
-Call it luck, maybe faith, but despite being 30K feet up in the air, my phone's navigation was still working.
-A little blue dot told me that we had just passed the Faroe Islands.
-In the next twelve months, I visited this archipelago twice, to visualize its stunning landscapes, but above all, to portray the kind, inventive, and persevering people who inhabit these unique islands.
-They are the reason I will keep coming back.
+I could see the water beating against the rough cliffs.
+I remember that I stared at it for as long as possible.
+When the islands disappeared from my view I grabbed my phone.
+Despite it being on flight mode - and the fact that we were 30K feet up in the air - my phone's navigation was still working.
+The little blue dot told me that we had just passed the Faroe Islands.
+I was surprised.
+In my mind, the Faroe Islands were situated near Norway.
+I couldn't believe this little piece of paradise was so located so near to my own country.
+I decided I had to go there some day.
+What I didn't expect was that I would be visiting this archipelago twice within the next year, to visualize its stunning landscapes, but above all, portray the people who inhabit these unique islands.
+I discovered that they are the reason that I keep being drawn back to the Faroes.
+Their perseverance, generosity, kindness, and inventiveness is something I admire so much.
+I'd like to share my love for this country through a photo series.
 Takk fyri to Susanna, Levi, Óli, Anna, Poul, Jóannes, Jacklin, and many others who have made my stays unforgettable.